k9chen/k9chen.github.io/_pages/about.md

 <hr>

 <blockquote style="text-align: justify;">
-    <font size="3"><i>"It is strange to see how the populace, which nourishes its imagination with tales of witches or saints, mysterious events and extraordinary occurrences, disdains the world around it as commonplace, monotonous and prosaic, without suspecting that at bottom it is all secret, mystery, and marvel."</i> ― Santiago Ramón y Cajal, <i>Recollections of My Life</i></font>
+    <font size="3"><i>"It is strange to see how the populace, which nourishes its imagination with tales of witches or saints, mysterious events and extraordinary occurrences, disdains the world around it as commonplace, monotonous and prosaic, without suspecting that at bottom it is all secret, mystery, and marvel."</i> ― Santiago Ramón y Cajal, <i><a href='https://direct.mit.edu/books/book/2088/Recollections-of-My-Life'>Recollections of My Life</a></i></font>
 </blockquote>

 <hr>